 To be honest I wouldn’t normally consider staying in a hostel.
 After all, my student days are long behind me.
 I have been a young professional for quite a while now and wouldn’t consider slipping back into the backpacker style of life.

 Our usual port of call is a three or four-star hotel or bed and breakfast.
 Not too expensive, but with a lower price limit that ensures a certain amount of quality and a restful night.

 No Clink 78 is not your everyday hostel.
+It is one of the most quirky London hotels.
 It has character, history and charm.
 And this clearly sets it apart from any other hostel I have stayed at.

 CHECK-IN AT HOSTEL CLINK 78